JeffDeCola/my-vagrant-boxes/README.md

 ## CREATE VAGRANT BOX (USING PACKER)

-Packer is great at creating images, so lets create our own custom vagrant box.
+Packer is great at creating images, so lets create our own custom vagrant box using packer.

 ### jeffs-ubuntu-1804-virtualbox-vm-box

+We will use a base image and add htop to it.

 ## UPDATE GITHUB WEBPAGE USING CONCOURSE (OPTIONAL)